T House | Sou Fujimoto Architects

 February 22, 2013

-Site is within a calm residential suburb in Maebashi, a city located in Gunma Prefecture, Japan.
-Being a housing for a family of four, this is also a place to display contemporary artworks, clients collection.
+T House is located within a calm residential suburb in Maebashi, a city located in Gunma Prefecture, Japan.
+Being a housing for a family of four, this is also a place to display contemporary artworks, clients’ collection.

-Basically it is a one-room house.
+Basically, it is a one-room house.
 Though the plan is quite unique, being radially intonated, or bent, at several points.
 From the bent point are walls stretched towards the center of the architecture.
-Each spaces created between these walls have, thus, different depths and different extent of relation to other spaces.
-A wide range of diverse qualities of the spaces, such as composure, privacy and so on, are obtained.
+Each space created between these walls has, thus, different depths and different extent of relation to other spaces.
+A wide range of diverse qualities of the spaces, such as composure, privacy, and so on, are obtained.

-Tracing its history, creating architecture is none other than producing various distance.
+Tracing its history, creating architecture is none other than producing various distances.
 For instance, a private room is a situation where the distance is long or solid, to be separated.
-On the contrary, being distant yet connected generates the expanse of a space.
-What we suggest here is, a new but primitive, simple architecture, which embraces diverse feeling of distance within its intoned shape.
+On the contrary, being distant yet connected generates the expanse of space.
+What we suggest here is, a new but primitive, simple architecture, which embraces the diverse feeling of distance within its intoned shape.

-The house might be similar to alleys and Japanese garden.
+The house might be similar to the alleys and Japanese garden.
 That is, steppingstones are usually placed at those alleyways, and the scenery keeps changing while one stepping across by the stones.
-Each one step renews relationship of things around.
+Each step renews the relationship of things around.
 Wandering the garden and alleys, stopping here and there – experience there has a lot in common with those that can be gained in the house.

 February 7, 2013panda | Schemata Architects / Jo Nagasaka

 March 22, 2021White Collage | Keikichi Yamauchi architect and associates